invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 ## Firebase Setup

 1. Open the Dynamic Links tab and configure a new domain for your app.
-In this test example, I've created one for `https://rnfbtestapplication.page.link`.
+In this test example, we've created one for `https://rnfbtestapplication.page.link`.

 ![Firebase console dynamic link first step](https://images.prismic.io/invertase/4152f98c-b4e9-4561-a790-a0750a0392bb_Screenshot+2020-05-07+at+09.26.47.png?auto=compress,format)